libgd/libgd/src/readme.txt

 if (red == (-1)) {
         /* Find the _closest_ color instead. */
         red = gdImageColorClosest(im, 255, 0, 0);
 }
 /* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);
+/* ...
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);

+        int gdImageColorClosestHWB(gdImagePtr im, int r, int g, int b) _(FUNCTION)_
+                gdImageColorClosestHWB searches the colors which have
+                been defined thus far in the image specified and returns the index of the color with hue, whiteness and blackness closest to the requested color.
+This scheme is typically superior to the Euclidian distance scheme used by gdImageColorClosest.

+                If no colors have yet been allocated in the image, gdImageColorClosestHWB returns -1.

+                This function is most useful as a backup method for choosing a drawing color when an image already contains gdMaxColors (256) colors and no more can be allocated.
+                (This is not uncommon when working with existing PNG files that already use many colors.)
+See gdImageColorExact for a method of locating exact matches only.

+... inside a function ...
+gdImagePtr im;
+FILE *in;
+int red;
+/* Let's suppose that photo.png is a scanned photograph with
+        many colors. */
+in = fopen("photo.png", "rb");
+im = gdImageCreateFromPng(in);
+fclose(in);
+/* Try to allocate red directly */ red = gdImageColorAllocate(im, 255, 0, 0);
+/* If we fail to allocate red... */ if (red == (-1)) {
+        /* Find the _closest_ color instead. */
+        red = gdImageColorClosestHWB(im, 255, 0, 0);
+}
+/* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);